 The Chamber Orchestra of Philadelphia presented a commissioned work by American composer and Guggenheim Fellow Steven Mackey.

 The PRISM Quartet presents new works composed and performed by Tim Ries and Miguel Zenón.

 Winner of two ASCAP Awards for Adventurous Programming, the Crossing is a professional contemporary chamber choir conducted by Donald Nally.

-Mark Shetabi is a visual artist and a 1997 Pew Fellow.
+Mark Shetabi is a visual artist and a 2002 Pew Fellow.

 John Blake, Jr., a jazz violinist and 2010 Pew Fellow, passed away on August 15, 2014.